Georgia Rep. Jay Powell dies at GOP leadership meeting

 The chairman of the powerful Georgia House Rules Committee has died after suddenly collapsing at a lawmaker retreat.

-Rep. Jay Powell died after collapsing at a Republican caucus leadership event Monday night at the Brasstown Valley Resort in Young Harris, according to House Speaker David Ralston.
+Rep. Jay Powell died after collapsing at a Republican caucus leadership event Monday night at the Brasstown Valley Resort in Young Harris, House Speaker David Ralston said Tuesday.

 "His loss is devastating to the state of Georgia," Gov. Brian Kemp said in a statement.

-Powell, 67, was an attorney from Camilla in south Georgia.
-He had served in the state House since 2009.
-In his role on the Rules Committee, which he assumed earlier this year, Powell helped decide which bills came up for a vote in the House.
-He also advocated for rural revitalization, and previously co-chaired the House Rural Development Council.
+He was remembered by politicians on both sides of the aisle as a passionate advocate for Georgia.

+Former Democratic gubernatorial candidate Stacey Abrams said: “Though Chairman Jay Powell and I stood on separate sides of the aisle, we worked together to advance good tax policy for Georgia and to support our local governments.
+He cared about community and getting good done.”

-Ralston says that Powell served with “integrity and his leadership truly moved Georgia forward.”
+Ralston said that Powell served with “integrity and his leadership truly moved Georgia forward.”

 "Today is a sad day for the state of Georgia and a very hard day for me personally," U.S. Rep. Doug Collins, a Georgia Republican who previously served in the state House, said in a statement.